JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 The last line above create a folder `run_exercise_1` and moves all results there.
 After it's done, you should find a folder `hydro_session/run_exercise_1` which has all the results of this event inside.

-With the produced `hadron_list.dat` file, the users can apply the analysis script to compute particle spectra, mean $p_T$, and anisotropic flow coefficients $v_n$.
+With the produced `hadron_list.dat` file, the users can apply the analysis script to compute particle spectra, mean $p_T$.
 In your browser, we first go into the `hydro_session` folder, and then open the notebook `exercise_1_particle_spectra.ipynb` by clicking on it.
 Once the notebook is open, the user can execute the cells in this notebook.
 Press `shift+enter` to execute the cell blocks in the notebook.

 ### More about settings and output files